+Hell is the place where nothing can happen.
+There are no possibilities in Hell; choices are fixed, alternatives gone.
 Always and never are only actually reasonable to use when speaking of God.
 God will always be prepared to tolerate, forgive, and love me.
 God will never leave me though I leave God.
-Permanence isn’t an option right now, not in this life.
+Permanence isn’t an option in this life.
 I’m not stuck.
-I can choose to tell the truth, and pay whatever the price is for my own liberty.
-God cannot make me good.
-God can make me free.
-God cannot make me right.
-God can make me true.
+I can choose.
+I’m not in the place of impossibilities, but my mother is.

-Here in Tanzania, when a woman gets engaged, her betrothed has to pay a bride price.
-My housekeeper Olipa has just gotten engaged.
-Her family is charging 1,500,000 TZ shillings for her.
-My Aya, as we call a housekeeper here, is worth, according to her family, $652.17.
+Here in Tanzania when a woman gets engaged her betrothed has to pay a bride price.
+My housekeeper Olipa just got engaged.
+Her family is charging 1,500,000 TZ shillings for her ($652.17).
 The ransom for a human being is the death of God.
-There is not atonement that satisfies in any religion I’ve studied.
-There are plenty of symbolic atonements.
+No atonement satisfies God in any religion I’ve studied.
 The lottery win of free will makes human beings staggeringly expensive to recover.
-And if I ask God the same inane question I’d ask my mother, “Why would you do that?”
-“Why did you do that?”
-I know the answer now.
-God chooses intimacy with us because God wants to.
+And if I ask God the same inane question I’d ask my mother, “Why do that?”
+The answer is the same: God wants to.
 That’s the terrible power of choice.